 When you stream any show on Mixcloud, for free, the underlying tracks are identified through audio fingerprinting.
 Mixcloud pays a royalty fee to those labels and publishers, who then distribute amongst the artists and songwriters.

-Which is why we set out to make direct deals with Universal Music Group, Sony Music Entertainment, Warner Music Group, Merlin, Warner/Chappell Music Publishing, ICE and many others.
-These deals are groundbreaking, because they identify the “long form audio creator” as part of the digital revenue mix.
+This is why we set out to make direct deals with Universal Music Group, Sony Music Entertainment, Warner Music Group, Merlin, Warner/Chappell Music Publishing, ICE and many others.
+These deals are groundbreaking because they identify the “long form audio creator” as part of the digital revenue mix.

 Powered directly by fans rather than advertising money, we’re now able to let revenue on our platform flow in all the right directions.